Last updated 15 April 2021.

 Reference images are an artist’s best friend (along with a good set of watercolour pencils… and a high quality 2B pencil… and 150GSM paper…) I’m not gonna make you give up using references.
 Here’s some ideas for cutting the reliance on screens for this activity.

 Where possible, use real life references.
 Yes, classical traditional artists, you were right all along!
 It’s a often-shared tip.
-But I’m the first to admit, I’m might sometimes, say, Google a pic of a pillow as a ref rather than walk allll the way to my bedroom and grab a pillow.
+But I’m the first to admit I don’t always do it.
+I might sometimes Google a picture of a pillow as a ref rather than walk allll the way to my bedroom to grab a pillow.
 Ditch those lazy instincts!
 Get up, pick a flower, pose a mannequin or a willing friend, reference reality!

 Secondly, there is a treasure trove of reference images at your local library!
 Books with oodles of images, from anatomy to geography to… trigonometry?
 (Math art is totally a thing…maybe.
 Or at least, drawing a sexy math professor’s office!)